-I’ve already started working on a paid affiliate marketing course and hope to launch it in June.
+I’ve already started working on a paid product.

 The only two ways I plan to monetize this blog is by selling my own products/services and promoting a select few affiliate partners.

 I don’t believe plastering blogs with cheap ads is a lucrative business.
 Unless you have 10 million page views per month.
-Which let’s be honest.
-NOT.
-GONNA.
-HAPPEN.
+Then power to you!

 A big chunk of my first-month income actually came from affiliate marketing ($225,96 to be precise).
-Affiliate marketing is one of the easiest ways to monetize a blog, especially when you are just beginning and don’t have your own products.
+I believe affiliate marketing is one of the easiest ways to monetize a blog, especially when you don’t have your own products.

-If you are new to blogging and affiliate marketing, I highly recommend you read my article on affiliate marketing for beginners.
+UPDATE: If you are new to blogging and affiliate marketing, I highly recommend you read these affiliate marketing tips for beginners.
 There I talk more about my favorite affiliate programs and how to track everything so you’ll never feel overwhelmed ever again.

 Next month, I also want to step up my Pinterest game.